Click on the name to email the member of staff.

 It is very advantageous if parents would continue to monitor the use of the planner from home.
 This is especially true with homework, where students should be completing an hour a day.
 The ongoing relationship between school and home is so important and will have an impact on student’s final results.

 Lastly, I would just like to say how much my year group have always impressed me in their continued drive to become the best they can and their determination in the face of adversity.
 I believe that the partnership between students, parents and the school is crucial if our students are to reach their full potential.
-All students will be supported by their form tutor along with the additional support of Mrs Fox (Deputy Achievement Co-ordinator) and Mrs Claxton (Student Support Officer).
+All students will be supported by their form tutor along with the additional support of the year office team.
 I am so looking forward to this year as we see these young people go from strength to strength and I anticipate outstanding GCSE results as a reward for their efforts.